carpben/coding_notes/Redux patterns/redux+typescript.md

 TypeScript has a better tool for standardizing objects - types.
 Can we discard action creators altogether and remain with just a type?

-A type can be much better at enforcing uniformity between a dispatcher and a reducer than any constant or function.
+My experience is that it could have significant benefits.
+Let's see what it might look like.
 All action code can be replaced by the following:
 ```ts
 //actionType.ts
 type Action =  {